 You may have never got the rhythm.
 3 am sound really soon to end a party.
 But still, when you see your condition the next morning at work, you're happy it didn't last long.
 They're professionals until the end.

 You had no idea Quebecers referred as St-Laurent Boulevard when saying "St-Lo'' or "The Maine", as well as "The Moutain" for Mont-Royal, and HoMa or NodeGa for their boroughs.
 Now you'll use those slangs every time, 'cause it sounds cooler.

-Hello local "wildlife".
-Arriving here, you thought Montreal's squirrels were cute, until you find out they were called RATS by locals.
-You also met raccoons, this quite ungraceful specie who can also be very agressive (beware.).
+Hello, local "wildlife".
+Arriving here, you thought Montreal's squirrels were cute until you find out they were called RATS by locals.
+You also met raccoons, this quite ungraceful species who can also be very aggressive (beware.).
 And nobody warned you the city was living together with those rodents.

 13. Nobody's living in the underground town

 You've heard a lot about this crazy huge underground town in Montreal.
-And at the end, you thought it was overated.
-Maybe you've eaten 3 times max in food courts, and shopped twice in the malls above.
-But no ones really enjoys wandering freely in those places.
+And at the end, you thought it was overrated.
+Maybe you've eaten 3 times max in food courts and shopped twice in the malls above.
+But no ones really enjoy wandering freely in those places.

 14. Weird dividing

 At first, you were quite confused.
-Still today, you have trouble understanding how this town is organised.
-You know it's divided between several neighbourhoods, you even know the name of some (Le Plateau ,Ville-Marie, and... yeah that's it).
-It's not really districts, but they all have their proper identity, their proper rules and some are more independent than other.
+Still today, you have trouble understanding how this town is organized.
+You know it's divided into several neighborhoods, you even know the name of some (Le Plateau ,Ville-Marie, and... yeah that's it).
+It's not really districts, but they all have their proper identity, their proper rules and some are more independent than others.
 Just like a federal system, but for a town.